-The complication with this error is that you are not provided with clear-cut error analysis.
+The complication with this error is that you are not provided with a clear-cut error analysis.
 As a result, we often have to adopt all possible methods to deal with this issue.
 In this article, we will be listing out all the possible solutions with a step-wise guide to help you overcome aw snap error in chrome.

-This Chrome page loading error results when Google Chrome tries to render a web-page but is unsuccessful in the attempt.
+This Chrome page loading error results when Google Chrome tries to render a web page but is unsuccessful in the attempt.
 Usually, the problem lies with the page data like the HTML, and if so, you can reload to fix the issue.

-However, that is not the only reason as problems within your PC could also contribute towards this error such as Virus attacks, bad memory, faults with Google Chrome, etc. Moreover, the unavailability of the web-browser, blocked-websites, installing extensions, and Chrome Sandbox mode has also been known to cause this error.
+However, that is not the only reason as problems within your PC could also contribute towards this error such as Virus attacks, bad memory, faults with Google Chrome, etc. Moreover, the unavailability of the web browser, blocked websites, installing extensions, and Chrome Sandbox mode has also been known to cause this error.
 Now, we will focus on how to fix this problem.

 Fix Aw Snap Error

 We have put together a list of fixes that might solve the problem.
 The keyword here is ‘might’ because there are many reasons why this error came in the first place.
 We advise you to proceed with all the solutions until your problem is fixed.
-People are experiencing Google chrome aw snap every page and hence we have provided these 10 troubleshooting ways to fix awww snap error permanently.
+People are experiencing Google chrome aw snap every page and hence we have provided these 10 troubleshooting ways to fix aw snap error permanently.

 Method 1: Clear the browsing history

 Launch Google Chrome and press the Ctrl + H buttons simultaneously to open the history tab.